-Join Aileen Ellis for an in-depth discussion in this video Fence project EVM summary, part of Calculating Earned Value.
+Join Aileen Ellis for an in-depth discussion in this video Fence project EVM summary, part of Project Management: Calculating Earned Value.

 Wow!
 That was a lot of calculations…for one $400 fence.…I hope you found the example useful.…When I was managing large projects…as a government contractor,…often at our monthly review I was only allowed…to present two slides on each project.…One slide was about risk.…The other slide was about Earned Value.…Usually when I presented my Earned Value slide,…I was not allowed to use any numbers.…